Jehovah in the New Testament

 Also compare Zechariah 14:3-4 with Acts 1:11,12

-In 1977 George Howard published a thesis showing that the Old Testament retained YHWH in certain versions of the Greek Septuagint.
-These manuscripts may have been ones that the Christian writers quoted from.
-He goes on to theorize that these Christian writers therefore may have used YHWH in the New Testament.
-His reasoning is promoted by the Watchtower Society as fact.
+In 1977, George Howard published a thesis showing certain versions of the Greek Septuagint translation of the Old Testament retained YHWH.
+These manuscripts may have been ones that Christian writers quoted from.
+Howard theorized these Christian writers therefore may have used YHWH in the original manuscripts of books that came to be included in the New Testament.
+His reasoning is promoted by Watchtower as fact.

 Three critical points must be made;